-During 2011, the Village invested in a certificate of deposit and a money market account.
+During 2012, the Village invested in certificates of deposit and a money market account.

 Interest earnings are allocated to Village funds according to State statutes, grant requirements, or debt related restrictions.
-Interest receipts credited to the General Fund during 2011 amounted to \$60,817.
+Interest receipts credited to the General Fund during 2012 amounted to \$51,688, which includes \$47,720 assigned from other Village funds.

-Inventory and Prepaid Items

-The Village reports disbursements for inventories and prepaid items when paid.
-These items are not reflected as assets in the accompanying financial statements.

-Capital Assets

-Acquisitions of property, plant and equipment are recorded as disbursements when paid.
-These items are not reflected as assets in the accompanying financial statements.
+- J. Inventory and Prepaid Items The Village reports disbursements for inventories and prepaid items when paid.
+These items are not reflected as assets in the accompanying financial statements. - K. Capital Assets Acquisitions of property, plant and equipment are recorded as disbursements when paid.
+These items are not reflected as assets in the accompanying financial statements. - L. Interfund Receivables/Payables The Village reports advances-in and advances-out for interfund loans.
+These items are not reflected as assets and liabilities in the accompanying financial statements. - M. Accumulated Leave In certain circumstances, such as upon leaving employment or retirement, employees are entitled to cash payments for unused leave.

-Interfund Receivables/Payables

-The Village reports advances-in and advances-out for interfund loans.
-These items are not reflected as assets and liabilities in the accompanying financial statements.

-Accumulated Leave

-In certain circumstances, such as upon leaving employment or retirement, employees are entitled to cash payments for unused leave.
 Unpaid leave is not reflected as a liability under the Village's cash basis of accounting.

-Employer Contributions to Cost-Sharing Plans

-The Village recognizes the disbursement for employer contributions to cost-sharing pension plans when they are paid.
-As described in Notes 9 and 10, the employer contributions include portions for pension benefits and for postretirement health care benefits.
+- N. Employer Contributions to Cost-Sharing Plans The Village recognizes the disbursement for employer contributions to cost-sharing pension plans when they are paid.
+As described in Notes 9 and 10, the employer contributions include portions for pension benefits and for postretirement health care benefits. - O. Long-Term Obligations The Village's cash basis financial statements do not report liabilities for bonds or other long-term obligations.

-Long-Term Obligations

-The Village's cash basis financial statements do not report liabilities for bonds or other long-term obligations.
 Proceeds of debt are reported when the cash is received and principal and interest payments are reported when paid.
 Since recording a capital asset when entering into a capital lease is not the result of a cash transaction, neither are other financing sources nor capital outlay expenditures reported at inception.
-Lease payments are reported when paid.

-Net Assets

-Net assets are reported as restricted when there are limitations imposed on their use either through enabling legislation or through external restrictions imposed by creditors, grantors, or laws or regulations of other governments.
-Net assets restricted for other purposes included resources restricted for street maintenance and repairs and parks and recreation.

-The Village's policy is to first apply restricted resources when an obligation is incurred for purposes for which both restricted and unrestricted net assets are available.

-Fund Balance Reserves

-Fund balance is divided into five classifications based primarily on the extent to which the Village is bound to observe constraints imposed upon the use of the resources in the governmental funds.
+Lease payments are reported when paid. - P. Net Position Net position is reported as restricted when there are limitations imposed on its use either through enabling legislation or through external restrictions imposed by creditors, grantors, or laws or regulations of other governments.
+Net position restricted for other purposes included resources restricted for street maintenance and repairs and parks and recreation. - The Village's policy is to first apply restricted resources when an obligation is incurred for purposes for which both restricted and unrestricted net position is available. - Q. Fund Balance Reserves Fund balance is divided into five classifications based primarily on the extent to which the Village is bound to observe constraints imposed upon the use of the resources in the governmental funds.
 The classifications are as follows: